MickMiller/PythonCrashCourse/README.md

 # TestFramework
+20190524 PyCharm runs everything is used to run plus Ch3 Try It Yourself (TIY)

 20190507 PyCharm Runs ch1 and ch3 demos in Python Crash Course with 2
 disabled errors/warnings.
 PyCharm checks pylint, pyflakes and pycodestyle.
 23 tests ran in 0.071 sec